|Day One main activities||Late-afternoon meet up in Wuyuan, check in at the hotel in Yancun, explore Yancun Village.|

 We’ll visit a porcelain museum and factory on the last day of the trip—but don’t worry, no one is going to ask you to buy a two-hundred-million renminbi piece of porcelain!

-Instead we’ll visit the workshop of Master Yang, one of the artisans in the area, to get a look at the process of making ceramics.
-As part of the visit, you’ll be able to paint your own decorations on a basic ceramic item from the shop, which Master Yang will fire for you and post to us in Beijing—all included as part of the trip, and at no extra cost.
+Instead we’ll visit the workshop of Master Kang, one of the artisans in the area, to get a look at the process of making ceramics.
+As part of the visit, you’ll be able to paint your own decorations on a basic ceramic item from the shop, which Master Kang will fire for you and post to us in Beijing—all included as part of the trip, and at no extra cost.